Approach

 I've always been passionate about supporting people to learn, change and flourish.
 Before training in psychotherapy, I worked for many years in the arts and education sector as a consultant, researcher and trainer.
 I also trained as a coach (The Cultural Leadership Programme) and an action learning set facilitator (Action Learning Associates).

-I've been involved in my own self-development for over 15 years and regard my commitment to my own psychotherapy as core to the quality of my work with my clients.
+I've been involved in my own self-development for some 17 years and regard my commitment to my own psychotherapy as core to the quality of my work with my clients.